teamdunno/discord-http-denoflare/README.md

-This is a simple example for a bot made with [Discord-http](https://jsr.io/@inbestigator/discord-http).
+This is a simple example bot made with [Discord-http](https://jsr.io/@inbestigator/discord-http).

 If you're using Node, or another non-Deno runtime, I'd recommend using